 When 3 makes 1: The Companies of the Norwood Press

 The success of the Norwood Press was due to the three independent companies that made up this partnership, J.S.
-Cushing & Co., Berwick and Smith, and E. Fleming & Co. … Continue reading When 3 makes 1: The Companies of the Norwood Press
+Cushing & Co., Berwick and Smith, and E. Fleming & Co.
+The Norwood Press specialized in printing mostly school and college textbooks and their clients were the major textbook publishers of the day.
+In 1909, the … Continue reading When 3 makes 1: The Companies of the Norwood Press

 Fleming Bindery Bought By Control Engineering-This Day in Norwood History-May 18, 1954